 The next step is connecting the transfer media.
 If a piece of transfer media is able to be directly written to – for example a USB drive or a hard drive – you should never connect it directly to the workstation.
 Simply by connecting to a computer, there is a danger of files being changed and important metadata being lost.
 Instead, you should use a write blocker, which is hardware or software that prevents any accidental changes being made to the connected digital media, while still allowing the files to be viewed and transferred.
 Not all media requires a write blocker.
 Audio CDs and Video-format DVDs, for example, have their own built-in write-blocking.

 After the media is connected, you can start transferring the files to the workstation.
 The most complete method of transfer involves making a disk image, which creates a complete bitstream copy of that disk.
 There are a number of software programs which create disk images, such as FTK Imager or Guymager, which is part of the suite of tools provided by Bitcurator.
 Sometimes, special hardware is needed for imaging certain kinds of media.
 Creating a disk image is useful if the media you are working with is both valuable and at risk.
 Because a disk image completely replicates a disk, they are often used to transfer files from legacy or degraded media and hardware.
 They are also useful for completely replicating the original organization of the disk’s contents and associated file metadata.
 The older and more fragile the hardware you are transferring from is, the greater the likelihood of the files becoming damaged or changed as you continue to work with that hardware.
 However, depending on the needs of your institution and what you choose to do with the digital storage media after transfer, imaging might not be necessary.
+Donors should also be aware that disk images can capture files they may have not intended to donate, such as deleted files.

 A less intensive method of transfer is to package files using BagIt-compatible software, similar to the Network Transfer example.
 Once a write blocker is connected, files can be bagged from the source media, along with relevant metadata and checksums, and then copied to a secure place on your workstation.
 This kind of workflow might, for example, be used for recent acquisitions received from donors on a USB or external hard drive, whereas a full disk image workflow might be used for an older collection of floppy disks.
 The kind of transfer workflow you use should depend on the types of digital media you are working with and the priorities and policies of the archives.